 The College buildings were designed to reflect traditional Australian architecture in style and in the colour and variety of materials used.

-Students enjoy modern buildings with excellent facilities including our Information Resource Centre, robotics and control systems facility, Hospitality kitchen and restaurant, purpose built Mathematics Learning and Research Centre, multi-purpose centre with sports courts and classrooms (gym under fit-out), and heated pool, outdoor sports courts and ovals, eight science laboratories, a performing arts centre with full fly tower and state of the art audio/lighting rigs.
+Students enjoy modern buildings with excellent facilities including our Information Resource Centre, robotics and control systems facility, Hospitality kitchen and restaurant, purpose built Mathematics Learning and Research Centre, multi-purpose centre with sports courts and classrooms, weights and resistance gym and heated pool, outdoor sports courts and ovals, eight science laboratories, a performing arts centre with full fly tower and state of the art audio/lighting rigs.